 Unethical Notaries have taken advantage of immigrants seeking legal advice in many states.
 In Spanish-speaking countries, the title “Notario Publico” refers to legal professionals authorized to advise clients on matters of law.
 However, nonattorney U.S. Notaries are not allowed to provide legal advice to clients, but many immigrants are not aware of this.
 As a result, immigrants may fall prey to scammers calling themselves “Notarios” who falsely claim they can provide legal assistance with immigration matters, but instead take money from victims without providing any real advice or services.
 The clients of these scammers often find themselves in serious legal difficulties as a result.

 Many U.S. states prohibit Notaries from translating the title “Notary Public” into a foreign language in their advertisements, and require Notaries to post notices that they are not authorized to provide legal advice to customers.
-California also prohibits registered immigration consultants who hold a Notary commission from advertising Notary services.
+California also prohibits Notaries from advertising Notary services if they claim to be an immigration specialist, immigration consultant, or use any other title that suggests they have expertise in immigration matters.

 Offering unauthorized legal advice can result in severe legal, financial and civil penalties for Notaries.
 For more information, please see our article on avoiding the unauthorized practice of law as a Notary.